e1quem/VolatilityAnalysis/README.md

 #### 2. Limitations

 - Due to the low granularity of data, it is impossible to use HFT intraday models that would run on minute interval, or less.
 - Lack of data.
-It is impossible to use volume or order book dynamics as explanatory variables.
+It is impossible to use volume, spread, or order book dynamics as explanatory variables.

 #### 3. Further Experimentation